2000px-H1N1_Papua_New_Guinea.svg

 7. Itinerate ministry

 There will come a point when it will be more beneficial for the church if our team is no longer living there in the community.
-At that point, with the Lord’s wisdom, we’ll transition to living at a mission center with regular contact with the church.
+At that point, with the Lord’s wisdom, we’ll likely transition to living at a mission center keeping regular contact with the church.
 Then eventually, we will move into a new stage of life and seek the Lord in how He would have us serve Him moving forward.
 Lord willing, we’ll be connected with the church for the rest of our lives.